Ventilation Dilution Rate Calculator

 -

-The output shows the required ventilation rate in CFM, equivalent air changes per hour for your room volume, and the estimated makeup air heating/cooling cost.
+The output shows the screened ventilation rate in CFM and the equivalent air changes per hour for your room volume, with a practicality prompt.
 If the required CFM is impractical, consider local exhaust ventilation at the source instead of whole-room dilution.

 Built For

-- HVAC engineers designing general ventilation systems for manufacturing areas with chemical processes
+- HVAC engineers reviewing whether general ventilation assumptions are plausible for manufacturing areas with chemical processes

 Assumptions